 - Stock options held by Messrs.
 Lorber, Lampen, Kirkland and Bell and restricted stock held by Messrs.
-Lorber and Bernstein would have vested on December 31, 2018 with respect to a change in control immediately followed by a qualifying termination of employment or a termination of employment due to the executive's death or disability. - Mr. Bernstein did not hold any unvested options as of December 31, 2018. - Stock options that became vested due to a change in control were valued based on their "spread" (i.e., the difference between the stock's fair market value and the exercise price).
+Lorber and Bell would have vested on December 31, 2019 with respect to a change in control or a termination of employment due to the executive's death, disability, or with respect solely to Mr. Lorber, upon a termination of employment without cause or resignation for good reason. - Mr. Bernstein did not hold any unvested options as of December 31, 2019. - Stock options that became vested due to a change in control were valued based on their "spread" (i.e., the difference between the stock's fair market value and the exercise price).